alejoacosta74/python/README.md

-# python
-Several utilities writen in python
+# Several utilities writen in python

 Will keep on adding new ones constantly